Query Pipeline Management

 boost `@title/="^.*Coveo.*$"` by 10

-Reduce the ranking score of each item that is older than a year, and of each item that is marked as obsolete, by 100; do not modify the ranking score of an item if its current ranking score is already considered too low by the index.
+Reduce the ranking score of each item that is older than a year, and of each item that is marked as obsolete, by 100; don’t modify the ranking score of an item if its current ranking score is already considered too low by the index.

 boost `@date<today-1y`, `@isobsolete=="true"` by -10 with applyToEveryResults: false

 The Coveo Cloud query syntax expressions whose result items should have their ranking scores modified by the rule.

 When the rule applies, a distinct query ranking expression (QRE) is generated for each of those expressions.

 When a rule contains an expression referencing a QPL object (e.g.,

 @audience==$context.userRole), associate that rule with a query pipeline condition validating that the QPL object is populated with some value (e.g.,